-- 1) A model of the multiplication and diffusion of the tumor that describes the evolution of the tumor density c over time in the brain. - A model of the expansion of the tumor that predicts the mass effect induced by both the tumor proliferation and infiltration.
+- 1) A model of the multiplication and diffusion of the tumor that describes the evolution of the tumor density c over time in the brain. - 2) A model of the expansion of the tumor that predicts the mass effect induced by both the tumor proliferation and infiltration.

-The coupling between these two models is further described in Section III-D.2.b but it assumes the following behavior: the mass effect is directly related to the tumor density c but c is not influenced by the mass effect.
+The coupling between these two models is further described in Section III-D2 but it assumes the following behavior: the mass effect is directly related to the tumor density c but c is not influenced by the mass effect.

-This simple coupling leads to a four step algorithm described in Figure 2 :
+This simple coupling leads to a four step algorithm described in Fig. 2.

-• Image segmentation and registration.
-The two gross volumes - GTV1 and GTV2 - are manually delineated by an expert (who regularly segments these tumors in MR images for clinical radiotherapy treatments) from the patient MR images.
+- Image segmentation and registration.
+The two gross volumes-GTV1 and GTV2-are manually delineated by an expert (who regularly segments these tumors in MR images for clinical radiotherapy treatments) from the patient MR images.
 The patient MR images (both March and September) are registered with respect to an anatomical atlas.
-This atlas includes for each voxel the location of the main cerebral structures and diffusion tensors in the white matter.

-- Meshing and Initialization.
+This atlas includes for each voxel the location of the main cerebral structures and diffusion tensors in the white matter. - Meshing and Initialization.
 A tetrahedral mesh of the patient's brain is built based on the anatomical segmentation of the patient image registered in the atlas reference frame.
 Tissue properties are assigned to their associated tetrahedra using the atlas.
-Furthermore, the value of the tumor density c is initialized based on the GTV1 and GTV2 segmentations by interpolating between the two boundaries. - Simulation.
+Furthermore, the value of the tumor density c is initialized based on the GTV1 and GTV2 segmentations by interpolating between the two boundaries.

+Fig. 2.
+Flowchart of the proposed approach.

+- Simulation.
 The simulation of the VG diffusion and expansion is performed following the mechanical and diffusion equations discretized with the finite element method. - Comparison.
 At the end of the growth process, the simulated deformations are applied to the registered March images of the patient.
-Then, the relevance of the model is evaluated by comparing both the predicted tumor isodensity contours and the brain deformation with the registered patient MR images acquired six months later.
+Then, the relevance of the model is evaluated by comparing both the predicted tumor iso-density contours and the brain deformation with the registered patient MR images acquired 6 mo later.

 To make the registration and the computation more accurate, we chose to make all computations in the anatomical atlas space since it has the largest image resolution.
-Every patient image (March and September) is thus registered to the anatomical atlas image.
+Every patient image (March and September) is, thus, registered to the anatomical atlas image.
 In addition, we introduce the diffusion information through the registration of a DTI to the anatomical atlas.
-The registration of pathological to healthy subject images is still an open problem and there is no validated non-rigid registration algorithm considered as a gold-standard.
-However some authors proposed different approaches aiming at limiting the tumor-induced deformation artifacts.
+The registration of pathological to healthy subject images is still an open problem and there is no validated nonrigid registration algorithm considered as a gold-standard.
+However, some authors proposed different approaches aiming at limiting the tumor-induced deformation artifacts.
 For example, the approach of Dawant et al. [16] corrects the mass effect induced by the volume variation of tumors.
-However, this method is not suited for GBMs, also showing a diffusion component involving mechanical deformations.
-We chose to solve this problem using an affine transformation which limits the number of degrees of freedom.
-Ultimately, the complete simulation could be performed in the patient space with a high resolution anatomical MRI and a DTI of the patient.
+However, this method is not suited